bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_07.md

 What does all this mean?
 For a typical Bitcoin transaction of value, you get 33% discount on transaction fee if you use Segwit.
 You get bigger discount if your signature is bigger.

 [Segwit2x]((https://cointelegraph.com/news/bitcoin-core-developers-remain-adamant-in-opposition-to-segwit2x-potential-showdown-in-november)) combines Segwit in with a 2MB block size Hard-Fork instead of 1MB, meaning a maximum of 8000 WU.
 On November 8, 2017 the developers of SegWit2x announced that the planned hard fork had been canceled, due to a lack of sufficient consensus.

+## Transaction Malleability

+The transaction id in Bitcoin is a SHA256 hash of all the fields of the transaction data.
+If any of the field change, the tx id will change.
+A node in the network can change the transaction id by simply mutating the signature, not changing its behaviour and still making it valid.

+So an attacker can intercept a normal transaction and distribute the modified version through the network.
+Some miners will include this modified transaction instead of the original one.
+If this tx is mined, then the original tx is rejected.
+So if you making a withdrawal from an exchange to someone and are looking for the original tx id, you might not find it in the blockchain.
+The exchange also didn't register the tx id the Blockchain and did not deduct your funds.
+So you have the ability to send the funds again.

+Since segwit separates scriptsig from the input section into an extended block (a separate "witness data" section).
+Transaction id will be computed without it and hence it will never be changed.

 ## Short Quiz